Learning from the Recent Past: How the SIG Program Can Inform Rural School Improvement

 To that end, states and districts may find it useful to review research on how rural schools fared under the previous SIG system.
 This information can be found in a recent study from REL Northwest, which is based on a survey of 135 principals whose schools were designated as rural and were among the first cohort to receive federal SIG funding.
 All of these schools chose to implement the “transformation model,” which many considered the least invasive option and may provide the best parallel for the approach that many states, districts, and schools are likely to take under ESSA.

-Implementation challenges and successes.
 Of the principals surveyed, only 1 in 20 said their school had fully implemented all 12 SIG transformation strategies we asked about.
 Perhaps unsurprisingly, many schools struggled to meet SIG requirements related to staffing.
 For example, almost half of the principals we surveyed (47 percent) reported that they had been unable to reward high-quality staff members with financial incentives.

 Other findings may surprise some education leaders and policy makers.
 For example, roughly a third (34 percent) of the principals indicated that their school had struggled to engage families and communities.
 In contrast, relatively few principals (26 percent) said it had been difficult to improve instruction by expanding learning time.

-The importance of technical assistance.
 The survey found that the more strategies for which schools received technical assistance, the more strategies they reported fully implementing.
 The support came from districts (91 percent), states (70 percent), universities (19 percent), and other types of organizations (42 percent).

 Technical assistance was strongly associated with full implementation of the following improvement strategies.

 - Using data to identify and implement a new research-based curriculum

 - Using operational flexibility (such as staffing, calendars/time, and budgeting) to improve student outcomes